-The interim consolidated financial statements have been prepared in accordance with Egyptian accounting standards considering the Egyptian laws and regulations and the instructions of the Financial Regulatory Authority issued in January 2022 regarding "Notes receivable for units not yet delivered", and the authority instructions over securitization treatments.
+The interim financial statements have been prepared in accordance with Egyptian accounting standards considering the Egyptian laws and regulations and the instructions of the Financial Regulatory Authority issued in January 2022 regarding "Notes receivable for units not yet delivered.

 The Financial Regulatory Authority issued and declared a statement for some accounting treatments that address real estate development activity in January 2022.
-The Supreme Committee for Accounting and Auditing Standards decided to take into consideration the various implementation of real estate development companies to grant an option for a specific transitional period of time authorizing the accounting treatment for real estate developers recognizing checks received from clients before delivering the property to the client based on the sales contracts entered into till 31 December 2022, until the delivery of those properties to the clients, under the following conditions:
+The Supreme Committee for Accounting and Auditing Standards decided to take into consideration the various implementation of real estate development companies to grant an option for a specific transitional period of time authorizing the accounting treatment for real estate developers recognizing checks received from clients before delivering the property to the client based on the sales contracts entered into till 30 June 2023, until the delivery of those properties to the clients, under the following conditions: